xdslproject/training-intro/practical/two/exercise_two.md

 Learning objectives are:

+* A consolidation of the concepts explored in practical one
 * To understand how dialects are expressed and can be modified
 * Gain a more indepth understanding of transformations
 * Awareness of the _for_ operation in the _scf_ dialect